cabo/kramdown-rfc/README.md

 # Usage

-Start by installing the kramdown gem (tested with version 0.11.0 and 0.12.0):
+Start by installing the kramdown-rfc2629 gem (this requires kramdown version 0.12.0, but has been tested with version 0.11.0 and 0.12.0):

-    sudo gem install kramdown
+    sudo gem install kramdown-rfc2629

-The guts of kramdown-rfc2629 are in one Ruby file, `kramdown-rfc2629.rb`
---- this melds nicely into the extension structure provided by kramdown.  `convert1.rb` is a command-line demo showing how to use this.
-Oh, and you'll need a Ruby 1.9, and maybe XML2RFC if you want to see the fruits of your work.
+The guts of kramdown-rfc2629 are in one Ruby file, `lib/kramdown-rfc2629.rb` --- this melds nicely into the extension structure provided by kramdown.  `bin/kramdown-rfc2629` is a simple command-line program showing how to use this.
+For this, you'll need a Ruby 1.9 that can be found under the name "ruby1.9", and maybe XML2RFC if you want to see the fruits of your work.

-    ./convert1.rb mydraft.mkd >mydraft.xml
+    kramdown-rfc2629 mydraft.mkd >mydraft.xml
     xml2rfc mydraft.xml

 # Examples